semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ---
 slug: aliengrep
 append_help_link: true
 description: "Aliengrep is a variant of the generic mode that is more configurable than spacegrep."
+title: Aliengrep
+hide_title: true
 ---

 :::caution
-This is an experimental matching mode for Semgrep.
-Many of the features described here are subject to change.
-Your feedback is important and will help us make desirable adjustments.
+This is an experimental matching mode for Semgrep OSS Engine.
+Many of the features described in this document are subject to change.
+Your feedback is important and helps us to make desirable adjustments.
 :::

-Aliengrep [TODO: suggest a more evocative name] is an alternative generic pattern-matching engine for analyzing files written in any language.
+Aliengrep is an alternative to the [generic pattern-matching engine](/writing-rules/generic-pattern-matching/) for analyzing files written in any language.
 The pattern syntax resembles the usual Semgrep pattern syntax.
-Here, we give a reference of the features supported by Aliengrep.
+This documents provides a reference of the features supported by Aliengrep.

 ## Minimal example

-Selecting the aliengrep engine is done by setting `options.generic_engine: aliengrep` [TODO: use a dedicated field `analyzer: aliengrep`?].
+Specify that a rule uses Aliengrep engine by setting `options.generic_engine: aliengrep` [TODO: use a dedicated field `analyzer: aliengrep`?].
+See the Semgrep rule example below:

 ```yaml
 rules: